 The determination of fault for a motorcycle accident becomes particularly important due to the “51 percent bar” rule in Texas.
 The rule states that a motorist who is 51 percent or more at fault is prohibited from suing others for compensation after a crash.
 Texas applies this modified comparative fault rule to injury claims involving all types of motor vehicle accidents.

 If you’ve been in a motorcycle accident in Texas, you need experienced legal representation to seek the maximum financial recovery in your case.
-At Fleming Law, P.C., a family-run firm, your claim will never be just a file number to us.
+The Houston motorcycle accident lawyers at Fleming Law a family-run firm, your claim will never be just a file number to us.
 We care about your recovery and well-being.
 Our attorneys take the time to understand your needs and concerns to develop a personalized strategy aimed at maximizing your recovery.

 Our legal team has the experience and determination to pursue maximum compensation for you.
 Our managing attorney, Nicholas P. Fleming, is board-certified in Personal Injury Trial Law, a distinction conferred on less than 1.5 percent of attorneys in the state.
 Contact Fleming Law for a free case review to learn more about how we can help you pursue a motorcycle accident claim and seek the fair and full compensation available for your injuries and losses.

 Modified comparative fault refers to the comparative negligence rule applied by the state of Texas.
 The rule is also sometimes called the “51 percent bar” rule because an injured party may not pursue a claim for compensation for their injuries if he or she bears 51 percent or more of the fault for the accident.